 SINARP series can be matched with HASSLARP doors to create an accent that feels unique, modern and personal.

-The solid wood edge adds stability and makes the door durable and long lasting.
+The solid wood edge adds stability and makes the door durable.

 You can choose to mount the door on the right or left side.